-Most computer courses and programming tools designed to teach kids how to program involve Scratch, and Scratch based visual approaches.
+Most computer courses and programming tools are curated to teach kids how to program using Scratch.
 Since Scratch has blocks of code that won’t fit together if they do not get along computationally, making syntax errors is impossible.
-This makes great Scratch perfect for younger kids who can’t type well.
+It makes Scratch the perfect tool for younger kids who can’t type well.

 5. Writing codes is the way to go when teaching kids how to program

-Computer programming tutorials that involve making kids code themselves is key.
+Computer programming tutorials that involve making kids code themselves are key.
 As an educator, there is only so much you can explain and talk about to teach kids programming.
-Hands-on code writing and regular practice equips a child with holistic learning.
+Hands-on code writing and regular practice equip a child with holistic learning.